-- (1) If a use and occupancy notice must be submitted or a use and occupancy permit is required before the use of a construction work can commence and if the construction work or an installation in the construction work is subject to the audit requirement, the use and occupancy notice or the application for use and occupancy permit must be accompanied by an opinion resulting from a pre-use audit that shows the construction work or installation to conform to the requirements. - (2) In the case of a lift, conformity assessment in accordance with the Product Conformity Act functions as the pre-use audit and the declaration of conformity by the lift's manufacturer that is drawn up on the basis of the conformity assessment functions as the opinion resulting from the pre-use audit referred to in subsection 1 of this section.
+(1) If, in order to begin using a construction work, a use and occupancy notice has to be filed or a use and occupancy permit is required, and if the construction work or an installation in the construction work is subject to an audit or inspection requirement, the use and occupancy notice or the application for a use and occupancy permit has to be accompanied by an opinion resulting from a pre-use audit or from an inspection, which shows the construction work or installation to be in conformity with the requirements.
+[RT 30.12.2020, 2 - entry into force 01.03.2021]

+(2) In relation to a lift, conformity assessment in accordance with the Product Conformity Act functions as a pre-use audit and the declaration of conformity by the lift's manufacturer that is drawn up based on such an assessment functions as the opinion resulting from the pre-use audit referred to in subsection 1 of this section.

-Chapter 10 Railway civil engineering works
+Chapter 10 Railway Civil Engineering Works